mtolly/golfscript/readme.md

   string interpolation.

 * Pure mode and IO mode, where only IO mode would have things like explicit print commands.
-Easy to implement as a monad parameter in the interpreter state, filled by either Identity or IO.
+Implemented as a monad parameter in the interpreter state, filled by either Identity or IO.

-* Warnings mode, where warnings could be printed for undefined function applications, writing to whitespace variable names, and reading from undefined variables (other than whitespace).
+* Warnings mode, where warnings can be printed for undefined function applications, writing to whitespace variable names, and reading from undefined variables (other than whitespace).

+* Just as non-strict as Haskell, so you can do things like infinite stacks.